 Entering your first show...

-The principles of competing are the same, whether in hoopers or agility, both you and your dog need to be ready and feel ready to test yourselves aginst the course in the ring.
-For more information on Hoopers competitions please see the Hoopers page.
+Both you and your dog need to be ready and feel ready to test yourselves aginst the course in the ring.

 So, you've been taking your dog to lessons and he is now listening beautifully, responding to cues for direction or powering over jumps, has consistent contacts and perfect weaves!
 You start thinking to yourself that you may be ready to try a competition or two.